GMwizera/Summative-C3-Group1-PeerLearningProjectII/readme.md

 1. **User Registration**:
    - User enters username, email, and password.
    - The system checks if the username exists.
-If not, registration is successful.

 2. **Login**:
    - User enters username and password to log in.